elatov/elatov.github.io/_posts/2013-02-13-fixing-android-phone-device-permissions-on-fedora-17.md

     E: ID_VENDOR_ID=0bb4

 Now based on that information we need to create a *udev* rule to allow *others* to write to the device.
-Actually using *udev* again, we can print a more &#8216;udev&#8217; friendly output, like this:
+Actually using *udev* again, we can print a more 'udev' friendly output, like this:

     moxz:~>udevadm info -a -p /devices/pci0000:00/0000:00:02.2/usb1/1-2
     Udevadm info starts with the device specified by the devpath and then